Shawn Phillip

 • Customized HIIT programs for all fitness levels.

-• Emphasis on proper technique and safe progression.
+• Emphasis on proper technique, proper form, and safe progression.

 • Expert guidance from a seasoned professional with a focus on holistic fitness.